-Audit Objective - To determine whether the payment of indirect cost to the local board of education was included in the initial board approved School Nutrition budget.
+Audit Objective - To determine whether the payment of indirect cost to the local board of education was included in the initial board approved School Nutrition budget and notification of the assessment was submitted to the Office of School Nutrition as requested.

 Suggested Audit Procedures - Request a copy of the original School Nutrition budget.
 Review the budget to determine if indirect cost will be assessed to the School Nutrition program by the local board of education.
 The expense should appear in the budget under the account code 5-8100-035-392 (Indirect Cost).
 The amount budgeted should not exceed the amount calculated by applying the approved Unrestricted Indirect Cost Rate to the allowable codes.
 (The School Nutrition budget should not include indirect cost unless the program has a minimum of two month's operating balance as defined in G.S.
 115C-450.)
+Request a copy of the written communication to the Office of School Nutrition indicating the local board of education would be charging indirect cost.